ratushnyivm/task-manager/README.md

 ---

+## Demonstration

+Deployed on a VPS server using nginx, gunicorn, and supervisor: http://195.133.146.48/

+---

 ## Description

 Task manager is a web application that allows managing tasks.
 Users can create, edit and track tasks, assign performers, and change their statuses.
 Registration and authentication are required to work with the system.